Vindolanda tablets

 The documents record official military matters as well as personal messages to and from members of the garrison of Vindolanda, their families, and their slaves.
 Highlights of the tablets include an invitation to a birthday party held in about 100, which is perhaps the oldest surviving document written in Latin by a woman.

 The excavated tablets are nearly all held at the British Museum, but arrangements have been made for some to be displayed at Vindolanda.
-The texts of 752 tablets had been transcribed, translated and published as of 2010.
-Tablets continue to be found at Vindolanda.
+As of 2023, more than 1,700 tablets have been discovered.

 Description

 The wooden tablets found at Vindolanda were the first known surviving examples of the use of ink letters in the Roman period.
-The use of ink tablets was documented in contemporary records and Herodian in the 3rd century AD wrote "a writing-tablet of the kind that were made from lime-wood, cut into thin sheets and folded face-to-face by being bent".
+The use of ink tablets was documented in contemporary records; Herodian in the 3rd century describes "a writing-tablet of the kind that were made from lime-wood, cut into thin sheets and folded face-to-face by being bent".

-The Vindolanda tablets are made from birch, alder and oak that grew locally, in contrast to stylus tablets, another type of writing tablet used in Roman Britain, which were imported and made from non-native wood.
+The Vindolanda tablets are made from birch, alder and oak that grew locally—in contrast to stylus tablets, another type of writing tablet used in Roman Britain, which were imported and made from non-native wood.
 The tablets are 0.25–3 mm thick with a typical size being 20 × 8 cm (the size of a modern postcard).
 They were scored down the middle and folded to form diptychs with ink writing on the inner faces, the ink being carbon, gum arabic and water.
 Nearly 500 tablets were excavated in the 1970s and 1980s.

 First discovered in March 1973, the tablets were initially thought to be wood shavings until one of the excavators found two stuck together and peeled them apart to discover writing on the inside.
 They were taken to the epigraphist Richard Wright, but rapid oxygenation of the wood meant that they were black and unreadable by the time he was able to view them.
 They were sent to Alison Rutherford at Newcastle University Medical School for multi-spectrum photography, which led to infrared photographs showing the scripts for researchers for the first time.
-The results were initially disappointing as the scripts were undecipherable.
+The results were disappointing as the scripts were initially indecipherable.
 However, Alan Bowman at Manchester University and David Thomas at Durham University analysed the previously unknown form of cursive script and were able to produce transcriptions.

 Chronology

-Vindolanda fort was garrisoned before the construction of Hadrian's Wall and most of the tablets are slightly older than the Wall, which was begun in 122.
+Vindolanda fort was garrisoned before the construction of Hadrian's Wall, and most of the tablets are slightly older than the wall, which was begun in 122.
 The original director of excavations Robin Birley identified five periods of occupation and expansion: